ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^

 :dp:`fls_faijgwg4lhp9`
-:t:`A statement is a component of a block expression.`
+A :dt:`statement` is a component of a block expression.

 :dp:`fls_th7edvxml3mn`
 :t:`See Statement.`